Manila–Cavite Expressway: Toll

 The expressway features a limited number of interchanges.
 The original south terminus in Bacoor has been converted into a full trumpet interchange.
 There are two toll barriers on the expressway: the original barrier in Parañaque and the extension barrier in Kawit.
 The expressway also features a one-way mini toll booth feeding into it from Quirino Avenue, Parañaque.
 Vehicles are charged a flat toll rate based on vehicle class.

 The expressway employs a barrier toll system at entry points, with fixed toll rates.
 Toll collection points are the Parañaque and Kawit toll plazas, while the Kabihasnan toll plaza served as one until its permanent closure in 2024.
 Exit points do not have toll collection.
-Vehicles using the CAVITEX–C-5 Link will pay tolls at the Sucat toll plaza instead of the Parañaque toll plaza.
+For vehicles using the CAVITEX–C-5 Link, tolls for the segments from Zapote eastwards are collected there instead of the Parañaque toll plaza.
 PEATC has also incorporated a near-field communication prepaid card it calls E-TAP.
 The expressway also now accepts an electronic toll collection (ETC) system called Easytrip RFID, which currently manages ETC for the North Luzon Expressway, Subic–Clark–Tarlac Expressway, and Cavite–Laguna Expressway.
 ETC collections are made on both dedicated and mixed lanes at the toll barriers.

 Tolls are assessed in each direction at each barrier, based on class.
 Under the law, all toll rates include a 12% value-added tax.